cose-wg/HPKE/draft-ietf-cose-hpke.md

 be present in the unprotected header parameter and MUST contain the encapsulated key, which is output of the HPKE KEM, and it is a bstr.

+For all modes, the HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
+The concept of mutually known private information is defined in {{NIST.SP.800-56Ar3}} as an input to the key derivation function.

 ### HPKE Direct Encryption Mode {#one-layer}